Course Title: Bachelor of Science (Honours) in Environmental Health

 - Health Risk Assessment

-The programme was wide-ranging, with a wonderful basis in a range of disciplines.
+The course was wide-ranging, with a wonderful basis in a range of disciplines.
 I then decided I wanted to be a specialist in one particular discipline and returned to do a two-year research master’s in health and safety.
 I am now managing the Health and Safety Department in a large teaching hospital.

 Health and safety practitioners come from a variety of backgrounds, which can include engineering, science, law and environment.
 No one individual would possesses all of these qualifications, but Environmental Health certainly provides you with a good grounding in each of the disciplines.
 It’s a course I would highly recommend.